Keep Cash Flowing: 5 Ways to Secure Repeat Customers

 2. MAKE IT PERSONAL

-There’s a lot of influence in a personalized note, whether it be handwritten or digital.
+There’s a lot of influence in a personalized note, whether it is handwritten or digital.
 Customers want to feel understood and appreciated, especially when they are loyal to your brand.
 Send thank you notes to loyal customers when they’ve been with you for a year or when they leave a review.
 Send birthday emails or personalize incentives, such as discounts, or credits for customers who you haven’t seen in awhile.
 Richard Lazazzera from Shopify says, “Giving an unexpected gift also plays to the law of reciprocity…” That is to say, when a customer feels appreciated, they are more likely to return and more likely to refer others, which ensures repeat business and steady cash flow.

 3. MAKE IT EASY TO PAY

 At the end of each job comes payment, and you don’t want to end on a sour note by making it a hassle for your customer.
-In today’s digital age, businesses who don’t accept credit and debit are few and far between.
+In today’s digital age, businesses that don’t accept credit and debit are few and far between.
 In fact, debit and credit card are by far people’s favorite way to make a payment.
 According to a 2014 study done by the Federal Reserve’s Cash Products Office, 65% of people would rather pay by debit or credit card than any other form of payment, 30% prefer to pay by cash, and 3% prefer to pay by check (2% prefer other forms of payment).
-Small businesses can open the door to more opportunity by ensuring they’re offering the end to end experience their customers demand, and by making it as hassle-free as possible.
+Small businesses can open the door to more opportunity by ensuring they’re offering the end-to-end experience their customers demand, and by making it as hassle-free as possible.

 4. BE TRANSPARENT, UPFRONT AND PROFESSIONAL WITH BILLING

 Use simple online and mobile tools like Invoice2go to create professional, fully itemized invoices complete with your company’s logo.
-By creating your invoice on the spot, your customers can see exactly what they’re paying for, and ask you questions while the work is fresh in their mind.
+By creating your invoice on the spot, your customers can see exactly what they’re paying for, and ask you questions while the work is fresh in their minds.
 This level of open, upfront communication can go a long way for building trust and repeat business.

 5. DO GOOD BUSINESS